-Project workers are expected to be mobilized under most projects.
-This will include direct workers and contracted workers.
-The Government will have to comply with the ESS2 requirements as specified in Labor Management Procedures (LMP) to be prepared for each project.
-Occupational health and safety (OHS) plans will need to be prepared as per the World Bank Group EHS guidelines.
+Project workers are expected to be mobilized under all the projects.
+The Borrowers will have to comply with the ESS2 requirements as specified in Labor Management Procedures (LMP) to be prepared for each project.
+Occupational health and safety (OHS) plans will need to be prepared as per the World bank Group EHS guidelines.

 The labor influx would have a series of impacts, including labor conditions, health, safety, GBV, conflict etc., not only among the project workers but also upon local communities.
 These risks need to be assessed as part of the E&S assessment and managed in accordance with the LMP and other E&S documents.
 All relevant measures will be reflected in the bidding and contractual documents.

 A dedicated grievance redress mechanism for project workers needs to be established under each project.
 This mechanism is separate from the overall project Grievance Redress Mechanism.